milvus-io/bootcamp/solutions/video_similarity_search/quick_deploy/README.md

   >
   > /video/count
   >
-  > Return the number of vector in Milvus.
+  > Return the number of vectors in Milvus.
   >
   > /video/load
   >